xparadoxical/gddocs/docs/endpoints/levels/uploadGJLevel21.md

 **requestedStars** - The requested star rating for the level.
 The number is not limited to 10

-**unlisted** - Set to 1 if the level should be unlisted and only viewable by friends
+**unlisted** - Set to 2 if the level should be unlisted and to 1 if the level should be only viewable by friends

 **ldm** - Set to 1 if the level should have a low detail checkbox